epw/consensus/consensus_voices.md

 ##### Storyteller

 When you tell a group of non-magical people a compelling story about a seemingly magical feat that someone else has performed, start a Consensus Shift Status Track about that magical feat.
-If a status track already exists for that Consensus Shift, roll +Without and the MC advances the Consensus Front.
+If a status track already exists for that Consensus Shift, roll +Without and the MC advances the Consensus Force.
 On a hit, they are interested and want to hear more.
-On a 10+, they also don’t doubt or contradict you, and word doesn’t get back to an interested party, the GM does not advance the Consensus Front.
+On a 10+, they also don’t doubt or contradict you, and word doesn’t get back to an interested party, the MC does not advance the Consensus Force.
 On a 12+, additionally, advance the relevant Consensus Shift Status Track.

 ##### Heart of the Storm

 Choose one large-reaching effect that you specialize in.
 (Examples include: Conjuring storms, Creating Golems, Miraculous Healing).
-For this effect, only roll the Do Rending Magic move if you are directly witnessed casting this by a Witness, rather than if it affects a Witness.
+For this effect, only roll the Do Rending Magic move if you are directly witnessed casting this by a Lookout, rather than if it affects a Lookout.

 #### Wayfarer Advanced Moves